Skip to main content

 1. Creates a Gitea user matching your Fibe username.

-2. Generates a random password and stores it in your gitea provider connection metadata.
+2. Generates a random password and saves it to your profile's Gitea account card.

-3. Mints a Gitea access token with read/write:repository and read/write:user scopes.
+3. Mints a Gitea access token with repository read/write plus user access scopes.

 You don't take any action.
 When the job finishes you'll see a toast: "Your Gitea account has been provisioned.
 Check your profile for credentials."